 Currently in Glenorchy, more than 50 per cent of our general waste collection is made up of FOGO waste (FOGO stands for Food Organic Garden Organic).
 This adds up to more than 4,000 tonnes of organic waste a year from Glenorchy residents.

-Glenorchy's FOGO collection service starts on Feb 17th 2020 and will divert all this organic waste from landfill and instead turn it into healthy compost for agricultural use.
+Glenorchy's FOGO collection service started on Feb 17th 2020, with the goal of diverting all this organic waste from landfill and instead turning it into healthy compost for agricultural use.
 This will save landfill space and reduce a lot of greenhouse gas emissions.

 WANT TO KNOW MORE?

-- Learn how to FOGO by watching the short videos below;
+- Learn how to FOGO by watching the short videos at the bottom of this page;

-- or read our FOGO FAQs for answers to common questions, including when collections start;
+- or read our FOGO FAQs for answers to common questions;

 - Want to raise awareness of FOGO?
 Download our poster!